tstack/lnav/docs/source/formats.rst

   of exact numbers, you can supply a pattern and the number found in the log will be converted to a string for pattern-matching.

+  .. note:: The regular expression is not anchored to the start of the
+     string by default, so an expression like :code:`1` will match :code:`-1`.
+If you want to exactly match :code:`1`, you would use :code:`^1$` as the expression.

 :multiline: If false, **lnav** will consider any log lines that do not match one of the message patterns to be in error when checking files with the '-C' option.
 This flag will not affect normal viewing operation.